alts/karel/README.md

 ## Write simple Karel programs

 Writing in Python is **super fast and easy**!
-Save a text file `YOUR_PROGRAM.py` in this folder, use import and start writing code!
+Save a text file `YOUR_PROGRAM.py` in this folder, use import and start coding!

 ```python
 from karel_run import *